 It allows you to send data to external sources but also use Synerise open API.
 This requires creating an outgoing webhook.

-A user starts a path every time they meet the requirements of the trigger of a journey.
-The path reflects the progress of a customer in a journey.
+A user starts a path every time they meet the requirements of the trigger of a workflow.
+The path reflects the progress of a customer in a workflow.

-This piece of information is available in the Analytics section in the journey.
+This piece of information is available in the Analytics section in the workflow.
 Time it took a path to reach a step from the starting point (trigger).

 It’s the structure of data a user must select or create while preparing an outgoing webhook.